vazco/meteor-universe-collection/README.md

 </template>
 ```

-## Default Methods on UniCollection.UniDoc
+## Default methods on UniCollection.UniDoc
 (They are default on each universe document)

 - `extend()`